voxmedia/data-projects/vox-central-line-infections/readme.md

 # Central line infection data

-Data cleanup and file rendering for a story on central line infections on vox.com.

 A messy but reproducible data workflow for a
 [map on central line infections](//www.vox.com/a/infections-hospitals-map) accompanying a [feature article on medical harm](//www.vox.com/2015/7/9/8905959/medical-harm-infection-prevention).